dalijolijo/Megacoin-MEC-RPC-Installer/README.md

 # Megacoin-MEC-RPC-Installer
-This script helps you to install a Megacoin MEC Node.
+This script helps you to install a Megacoin MEC Node as a docker container.

 ## Deploy as a docker container